 Here are 2nd Chance Restoration’s answers to those questions:

-- We spray the doors and drawers, and brush the bases (the part of the cabinet that is installed and stays at your house)
+- We spray the doors and drawers, and brush the bases/frames (the part of the cabinet that is installed and stays at your house)

 - We do not require emptying of cabinets and drawers.
 We tape off the cabinets from the inside, and we use a state of the art HEPA filtration sanding system that minimizes any sanding dust.
 You can rest assure that we clean each cabinet and countertop at the end of each work day of any dust that did result from the work.